ThreatConnect-Inc/threatconnect-developer-docs/docs/javascript/javascript_sdk.rst

 Filters
 ~~~~~~~

-Example of how to retrieve Indicators that start with 'bad' and have a
+The fololowing is an example of how to retrieve Indicators that start with 'bad' and have a
 dateAdded value greater than '20151213' using an API filter:

 .. code:: javascript